 How to make Strawberry Panna Cotta

-- Wash, core and slice the Strawberries into small cubes.
-Place them in a small Saucepan with the Lemon Juice and Sugar.
-Turn on low heat. - photo 1
+- Photo 1: Wash, core and slice the Strawberries into small cubes.
+Place them in a small Saucepan and add the Lemon Juice and Sugar.
+Turn on low to medium heat.

-- Leave to cook for about 10 minutes (more or less depending on how ripe the fruits are), or until the fruits are very soft and easily break apart. - photo 2
+- Photo 2: Leave to cook for about 10 minutes or until the fruits are very soft and easily break apart.

-- Pour the smooth sauce through a thin mesh sieve to remove any seeds. - photo 4
+- Photo 4: Pour the sauce through a fine-mesh sieve to remove any seeds.

 Once the sauce is ready, you can start the panna cotta preparation.

-(*) Check the instruction on the gelatine package if they advise on a specific water quantity.
-If not, add about 1 or 2 tablespoons of water - or enough to mix the powder and get a thick paste.
+Check the instruction on the gelatine package for the recommended water quantity.
+If there are no specific instructions, add about 1 or 2 tablespoons water - or enough to mix the powder and get a thick paste.

-- Away from the heat source (but while the cream is still very hot), add the dissolved Gelatine and whisk well until the gelatine has fully dissolved. - photo 9 & 10
+- Photo 9 & 10: Away from the heat source, add the bloomed Gelatine to the saucepan and whisk well until it has has fully dissolved.

 Tips to make this Recipe